AlexandreDecan/portion/README.md

    ```

- - `x.overlaps(other)` tests if there is an overlap between two intervals.
+ - `i.overlaps(other)` tests if there is an overlap between two intervals.
  This method accepts an `adjacent` parameter which defaults to `False`.
  If `True`, it accepts adjacent intervals as well (e.g., [1, 2) and [2, 3] but not
  [1, 2) and (2, 3]).
 This is useful to check whether two intervals can be merged or not.